pr28416/CalcMolar/README.md

 The `molarMassCalc.py` program uses ineffecient but effective algorithm to find the molar mass of a compound given the molecular formula.
 Use it at your own expense.

 You can either:
-- Download the `molarMassCalc.py` and `periodicTableElements.csv` and import them into your program as modules, OR
+- Download the `molarMassCalc.py` and `periodicTableElements.csv` and import the former into your program as modules, OR
 - Download both files and run `molarMassCalc.py` directly.

 Note that you must have both the `molarMassCalc.py` and `periodicTableElements.csv` files in order for the program to work.